changuelsami/symfonySoapServer/README.md

 You can use Wizdler to browse the WSDL and test it : https://chrome.google.com/webstore/detail/wizdler/oebpmncolmhiapingjaagmapififiakb

-This is the client call :
+This is the client sample code :
 ```
 $client = new SoapClient(
     'http://127.0.0.1:8001/soap/hello?wsdl',